2018 Silicon Valley Classic

 The 2018 Silicon Valley Classic (also known as the Mubadala Silicon Valley Classic for sponsorship reasons) was a professional women's tennis tournament played on hard courts.
 It was the 47th edition of the tournament, and part of the WTA Premier tournaments of the 2018 WTA Tour.
 It took place between 30 July and 5 August 2018 and was the first time the tournament is held in San Jose, California, following a move from Stanford.
-It is the first women's event on the 2018 US Open Series.
+It was the first women's event on the 2018 US Open Series.